grisuno/eStickFix/README.md

 1. Clone this repository to your local machine.
 2. Install the required Python libraries using `pip`:

-pip install pyyaml watchdog pandas pymongo
+pip install pyyaml watchdog pandas pymongo paramiko

 3. Customize configuration files (`config1.yaml`, `config2.yaml`, etc.) in the `config` directory with your specific dataset, table, and date configurations.
 Example: